Welcome to the Miramonte LibraryDATABASES (passwords available in the library or email Ms. Williams):

 - to support the academic curriculum and the school ESLRs with a carefully selected, well-balanced collection of traditional and electronic resources that offer access to information both within and outside the library;

-- to teach research, technology and digital citizenship skills and to support students in their research and technology use;
+- to teach research, technology, digital citizenship, and media literacy skills and to support students in their research and technology use;

 - to inspire creative and critical thinking; and